 In addition, the Irish government has also agreed to extend the ‘stay back option’ to two years from one year for non-EU/EEA students who study at level 9 or above in the national framework.

 Ireland is home to some of the best universities in the world.
-Trinity College Dublin is ranked 101st in the world in the 2021 QS World University Rankings and has an international reputation of the highest quality, while University College Dublin and National University of Ireland, Galway rank in the top 250.
+Trinity College Dublin is ranked 117th in the 2018 THE World University Rankings and has an international reputation of the highest quality, while University College Dublin and National University of Ireland, Galway rank in the top 250.

-There are plenty of generous scholarship opportunities available in Ireland for international students.
+There are plenty of generous scholarship opportunities available in Ireland.
 For example, Trinity College Dublin offers bursaries worth €5,000, NCI Galway €2,000 and UCD provide 50% and 100% discounts on your tuition fees.

 5. Culture and lifestyle